Climdyn/qgs/documentation/source/files/model_description.rst

 on a `beta-plane`_, coupled to a simple land or `shallow-water`_ ocean component.

-It currently has three modes of operation:
+It currently has three main modes of operation:

 * A QG atmosphere coupled to a land surface with topography through friction and with a simple thermal relaxation toward a climatological temperature.
   See :ref:`files/model/oro_model:Model with an orography and a temperature profile` for a description of this model version.